arcadiogm/Polyhedra-ExploreEXPANDER_Q1-25/README.md

 #### Runtime stage

 4 .
-ZK cir	cuit – Expander Prover -> Generate a circuit with a proof a prediction
+ZK circuit – Expander Prover -> Generate a circuit with a proof a prediction

 5 .
 Smart contract to validate on-chain